 Syllabus At A Glance

 This course includes three total sessions, each lasting for 2 hours on three consecutive weekdays.
-Students must register for the course two weeks before the start date to receive their Honey Tasting Kit in advance of the first session.
+Students must register for the course 10 days before the start date to receive their Honey Tasting Kit in advance of the first session.
 Please see below for more information on the Honey Tasting Kit.

 **Please note that this course runs on three consecutive days of the same week.**